 Peak season: Mid November

 Will you be making the most of autumn?
-Where is your favourite place to get to experience autumn in Japan?
+Where is your favorite place to get to experience autumn in Japan?

 If you want to see it for yourself, join our Autumn in Japan study trip, and experience the best of the fall season!